PATH-Global-Health/catchment/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of catchment is to use gravity models to estimate health facility catchment populations.
+The goal of catchment is to estimate health facility catchment populations using Bayesian gravity models.
+The primary purpose of these population estimates is to calculate catchment-level incidence rates using routine reporting data from health information systems.

 ## Installation